playermissile/scrolling_tutorial/index.rst

 It helps to set up what we mean by the directions, because depending on your perspective, **scrolling up** and **scrolling down** (and similarly **left** and **right**) could mean exactly opposite things.
 Are the directions referring to which way the data is moving on the screen?
-Or which way the playfield window is moving over the larger map of data?
+Or which way the viewport is moving over the larger screen memory layout?

-The convention is to refer to the direction as the way the playfield window is moving.
-So, **scrolling up** means the playfield window is moving up over the larger map, but what that means in terms of what's displayed is that new data is appearing at the top of the screen, pushing everything else down the screen and old data is vanishing off the bottom of the screen.
+The convention is to refer to the direction as the way the viewport is moving.
+So, **scrolling up** means the viewport is moving up over the screen memory layout, but what that means in terms of what's displayed is that new data is appearing at the top of the screen, pushing everything else down the screen and old data is vanishing off the bottom of the screen.

+Because there are so many types of lines, the word line becomes ambiguous without clarification.
+There are:

+ * scan lines on screen
+ * number of scan lines in a character cell
+ * lines of characters in the viewport
+ * lines of characters in the screen memory layout